 Making the most of your study abroad experience starts with selecting a program that’s appropriate for you, and continues as you complete your program and return to the US.

-IAP programs complement and enhance on-campus learning at UW-Madison.
+UW Study Abroad programs complement and enhance on-campus learning at UW-Madison.
 Because every program has unique learning objectives, it’s important for you to consider how each program can help you meet your specific goals.

 Learn about and from the community in which you live and study